Beavercreek High School: Track renovation

 Because of a deteriorating track, 1.3 million dollars was spent by Miami Valley Hospital to renovate it.
 The new track includes an all-season surface.
 The grass football field was also replaced with artificial turf.

 Another benefit is that the athletes will be able to use athletic-related services from the hospital.
 The new facility was named Frank Zink Field at Miami Valley Hospital Stadium, which is a slight change from the previous name, "Frank Zink Field."

+Relocation proposals

+Several proposed levies to fund the construction of a new high school in the district have been rejected by voters over the years, with the most recent rejection occurring on May 6, 2025.
+The most recent levy, if approved, would have increased property taxes to finance the construction of the new high school.
+Under the proposal, the existing high school would have been repurposed as a middle school for grades 6–8, and high school students would have been relocated to the new facility upon its completion.